Nicotrol Inhaler (nasal, inhalation)

 pheochromocytoma (tumor of the adrenal gland).

-Nicotine can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Nicotine can harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

-Using a nicotine replacement product may be safer than smoking during pregnancy or while nursing.
-However, you should try to stop smoking without using a nicotine replacement product if you are pregnant or breast-feeding a baby.
+Smoking cigarettes during pregnancy can cause low birth weight, miscarriage, or stillbirth.
+Using a nicotine replacement product during pregnancy or while breast-feeding may be safer than smoking.
+However, you should try to stop smoking without using a nicotine replacement product if you are pregnant or breastfeeding.
+Talk with your doctor about the best way for you to stop smoking.

-How should I use Nicotrol Inhaler (nicotine nasal, inhalation) nasal or inhalation?
+How should I use nicotine nasal or inhalation?

 Nicotine nasal spray may not work as well if you have a cold or allergy symptoms and a runny nose.